kalkulacka-one/volebni-kalkulacka-2022/frontend/docs/theming.md

 ## Theme provider

 The app is wrapped in a theme provider component ([`@/components/utilities/theming/ThemeProvider.vue`](../src/components/utilities/theming/ThemeProvider.vue)), which provides the theme (= CSS variables) set by the `theme` prop to all other components nested within the provider.
+It also adds `theme-provider` and `theme-provider--my-awesome-theme` classes to the renderless (`display: contents;`) wrapper.

 ### Theme provider wrapper & switcher